-The photo above was taken at St. Mark’s Basilica in Venice, Italy.
-The carving was taken from Constantinople in about 1204, following the Fourth Crusade.
-They are two of the “Four Tetrarchs”.
-The carving looks to be of the highly prized purple porphyry marble.
-This carving is now housed above the narthex, or porch of St. Mark’s, near the famous horses whose shadow can be seen in the background.
+I took the photo above at St. Mark’s Basilica in Venice, Italy.
+The men of the Fourth Crusade absconded with it from Constantinople in about 1204.
+They are two of the “Four Tetrarchs”, in the highly prized purple porphyry marble.
+It is now housed above the narthex, or porch of St. Mark’s, near the famous horses whose shadow is in the background.

 This is a photo of the quadriga of horses housed above the narthex of St. Mark’s Basilica in Venice.
 They were taken from Constantinople in about 1204 in the wake of the Fourth Crusade.
 I bought a guide to St. Mark’s which coyly mentioned that many of the objects in St. Mark’s came from Constantinople when “they became available” – otherwise known as looting the city!